DuyDoan233/Project-Data-Pipeline-for-Recruitment-Start-Up/README.md

     - MySQL: processed data would store in the database named 'DW', the shorten of Data Warehouse.<br>
 - 🠊 All the above requirements are packaged inside Dockerfile and Docker-compose.yaml.

-- Dockerfile & Docker-compose detail
+- Dockerfile & Docker-compose detail:
+  -